 We have developed a range of tools and resources to improve the way clinical trials are conducted and overseen in Australia.
-This page include resources and information for researchers, sponsors, ethics committee members and consumers.
+This page includes resources and information for researchers, sponsors, ethics committee members and consumers.

 Clinical trials are essential for evaluating the effectiveness and safety of medicines, devices, services and interventions to help prevent, detect or treat illness and disease.
 It is through the research done in clinical trials that people gain access to better treatments.
 Clinical trials also bring hundreds of millions of dollars each year into the Australian economy and support a highly skilled workforce.

-Developing the Human Research Ethics Application (HREA), a streamlined and contemporary national application form for research involving humans.
+To facilitate efficient ethics approval, we developed the Human Research Ethics Application (HREA), a streamlined and contemporary national application form for research involving humans.

 - complex genetic research

-- clinical trials involving medical devices, and
+- clinical trials involving medical devices, or

 - early phase clinical trials.

-Reporting of Clinical Trial results by providing a statement in support of the principles behind the Alltrials campaign which calls for all clinical trials to be registered and their results reported, to reduce research duplication and legitimise trial results.
+We issued a statement in support of the principles behind the Alltrials campaign which calls for all clinical trials to be registered and their results reported, to reduce research duplication and legitimise trial results.